New York, Susquehanna and Western 142: Susquehanna steam program

-In 1989, the New York, Susquehanna and Western Railway (NYS&W), a regional railway that had been heavily reorganized by the Delaware Otsego Corporation, began to explore ways to host a steam excursion program like those of the Union Pacific (UP) and Norfolk Southern (NS).
+In 1989, the New York, Susquehanna and Western Railway (NYSW), a regional railway that had been heavily reorganized by the Delaware Otsego Corporation, began to explore ways to host a steam excursion program like those of the Union Pacific (UP) and Norfolk Southern (NS).
 Railroad officials initially planned to restore a pair of former Morris County Central locomotives, Nos.
 385 and 4039, but after seeing the successful operation of SY Nos.
 1647 and 1658, decided in 1990 to import their own Chinese locomotive.
 The company placed a $400,000 order for an SY equipped with some features that 1647 and 1658 were built without, including a separate back-up air tank and safety chains between the locomotive and tender.

-The new locomotive was numbered SY-1698M, but at the suggestion of the NYS&W Technical and Historical Society, the NYS&W planned to renumber it as 141, following their previous new-build steam locomotive: No. 140, purchased in 1908.
+The new locomotive was numbered SY-1698M, but at the suggestion of the NYSW Technical and Historical Society, the NYSW planned to renumber it as 141, following their previous new-build steam locomotive: No. 140, purchased in 1908.
 (Note: A second SY-1698 locomotive was built specifically for domestic usage in China, being assigned to the East China Aluminum plant in Lanxi.)
 SY-1698M ran successfully at the factory on December 27, 1990, but shipping was delayed for several months by the Gulf War.
 On May 16, 1991, the new locomotive was loaded on a Norwegian vessel, Braut Team, and four days later began its westbound voyage to the U.S. On June 6, the hull of Braut Team sprung a leak, while in transit in the Bay of Bengal, and the ship sank the following day.
 Its 17 crew members were rescued, but all of its cargo was lost, including SY-1698M.

-While NYS&W officials waited for a $400,000 insurance settlement claim, they mulled their options, including placing a new order with Tangshan.
+While NYSW officials waited for a $400,000 insurance settlement claim, they mulled their options, including placing a new order with Tangshan and possibly having it shipped alongside another SY for the Western Maryland Scenic Railroad (WMSR).
 By November 1991, the VALE decided to sell their No. 1647 locomotive, since they had only used it as a stopgap while No. 40 was out of service, and as a demonstrator for the concept of adapting Chinese steam locomotives for American usage.
 The state of the economy of that time also contributed to the VALE's decision.
-The NYS&W offered to buy No. 1647 with their insurance settlement, and the transaction was completed on December 2.
+The NYSW offered to buy No. 1647 with their insurance settlement, and the transaction was completed on December 2.